The Patterns That Refuse to Die

 Many C benefits made more sense in the past.
 David's take-back habit was forged in earlier roles where he genuinely was the most senior person who could catch the miss.
 The pattern that protected him then is now constraining him — but it began as a genuine solution.

-The C Trap: Staying Surface
+The Trap: Staying Surface

 Just as B can become a checklist, C can stay safely superficial.

-"What does taking the work back give you?"
+"What does taking the work back give you?" — "Quality assurance."
+"What else?" — "Standards."
+"What else?" — "Reliability for the client."

 This is C as a socially acceptable list.
 It's not wrong — these benefits exist.
 But it's not the real C. The real C hides beneath these presentable answers.

 The test: Does your C list explain why you haven't changed?
-If your benefits are "quality assurance" and "standards," why wouldn't you simply find a different way to maintain them — checklists, reviews, peer QA?
+If your benefits are "quality assurance" and "standards," why wouldn't you simply find another way to maintain them — checklists, reviews, peer QA?
 The answer is that the real benefits go deeper.
+Push past the presentable layer.
+The C that keeps you stuck is usually the one you least want to admit.

 Case Study: Sarah's Hidden Benefits